Is Chemistry Tuition Worth the Money? What Parents Should Look For

 It’s “Is this the right chemistry tuition?”

-If I were choosing a tuition program, these are the things I would prioritize.
+If I were choosing a chemistry tuition program in Singapore, these are the things I would prioritize.

 1. Strong Focus on Chemistry Fundamentals